openpnp/openpnp/Setup-and-Calibration:-Driver-Setup.md

 In OpenPnP, Drivers are small programs that provide the interfaces between OpenPnP and a particular type of pick-and-place(PnP) machine or parts of such a machine.
 Typically a driver is a small piece of code that translates OpenPnP commands into instructions for particular controllers such as motion controllers or peripheral controllers.
 Popular motion controller examples are [Smoothie](http://smoothieware.org/smoothieboard), [TinyG](https://synthetos.myshopify.com/products/tinyg), [the many boards supporting Marlin, or others](https://www.matterhackers.com/store/c/marlin-controller-boards).
 Peripheral controllers typically are used to control component feeders or integrate the PnP machine into a larger process flow.
 OpenPnP currently includes three drivers but it is extensible so more drivers can be added.

 This section describes how to select one or more drivers and how to configure the included drivers.
-It starts with a description of the NullDriver that was used to familiarize you with the user interface in the "Getting Started" section.
+It starts with a description of the NullDriver that was used to familiarize you with the user interface in the "[Quick Start](https://github.com/openpnp/openpnp/wiki/Quick-Start)" section.

 ## Automatic Conversion of the NullDriver